LorenzoPedrazzetti/ClusteringItalianCities/README.md

-# ClusteringItalianCities
+Clustering Italian Cities
+-
-Exploring the Cultural Heritage of the Most Prominent Italian CIties.
+Exploring the Cultural Heritage of the Most Prominent Italian Cities.

+The idea at the base of this project comes from the need to visualize the most interesting cultural attractions in the landscape of the Italian cities, leveraging the Foursquare API.

+The segregation was done using the scikit-learn python library for the machine learning algorithm, a k-means clustering.

+Please comment ahead!

+Thanks,
+Lorenzo.

 Visualize Folium Maps
 -